cmehrabian/bill/README.md

 -quote: Since there's no text limit on responses, quotes provide a mean to break up a response into constituent parts which can individually be argued over to affect the whole.
 -link: If two points are logically the same, you can "link" them together.
 This essentially makes all arguments for or against either one of the points apply to both.
 The strength of the link can be individually argued over.

 Um, please help me build this?
+I like feedback, too.

 ## Usage Guide